 Family-Based Treatment for Anorexia

-Among children and adolescents without chronic anorexia (defined as anorexia for three or more years), the most effective therapy is family-based treatment.
-This is also referred to as the Maudsley method, which is an outpatient therapy designed to work on recovery with family support (Yager et al., 2006).
+Among children and adolescents without chronic anorexia (defined as anorexia for three or more years), the most effective therapy, according to the American Psychological Association, is family-based treatment, also referred to as the Maudsley method.
+This is an outpatient therapy designed to work on recovery with family support (Yager et al., 2006).
+Instead of blaming the family for the eating disorder, they are seen as an essential part of the treatment plan.
 In phase one, the parents and siblings learn how to encourage the patient to eat more.
 In phase two, the patient generally begins to eat more and the focus shifts to existing family dynamics that may be inhibiting recovery.
 In phase three, the patient should be at a normal weight and the clinician will work closely with the family to improve familial relationships and foster the patient’s independence.
-There is currently a clinical study recruiting at the Medical University of Vienna to study the use of the Maudsley method in adolescent girls with anorexia.

 Psychotherapy and Cognitive Behavioral Therapy for Anorexia

 There isn’t solid evidence on which psychological therapies are the most effective for adults with anorexia—more controlled clinical studies are urgently needed in this area to determine the gold standard treatment.
 It’s important for individuals with anorexia and their family members to make decisions based on individual needs for recovery and context of the illness.
 Cognitive behavioral therapy (CBT) and interpersonal therapy (IPT) are two of the most commonly used psychotherapies for anorexia.